ComputeCanada/magic_castle/README.md

 you accept the action plan, the instance will be created, provisioned and eventually automatically add to the Slurm cluster configuration.

-You could do the inverse and reduce the number of compute nodes to 0.
+You could do the opposite and reduce the number of compute nodes to 0.

 ### Destroying the Cluster